xrazis/haris.razis.com/content/posts/balkan-tet.md

 attr="Our last stop at Albania before crossing the border to Greece." align=center link="/blog/balkan-tet/PXL_20240614_134923285.jpg" target="_blank" >}}

-Since we had a day left we decided to stay at Ioannina and then pick up the Greek TET from there to Spercheiada through Agrafa.
-Unfortunately the Tenere had other plans as it decided to start leaking from the oil pain at the spot we had previously repaired.
+With an extra day left, we decided to stay in Ioannina and then take the Greek TET to Spercheiada through Agrafa.
+Unfortunately, the Tenere had other plans and started leaking oil from the previously repaired spot.
 Luckily we found a stronger metal glue at Ioannina, and repaired it without loosing any of the oil.
 Because we lost a couple of hours in that process and had a lot of riding to get to Spercheiada we decided to skip that part and go straight to Athens.

 # Wrap up

-This being our first big off-road motorcycle journey we learned a lot of things.
+Being our first major off-road motorcycle journey, we learned a lot.

 - Enduro clothing is the way to go for such trips.
 Although disadvantageous on a highway crash their off-road and high temperature comfort is unparalleled.
-- Camping can become a chore for two people on motos.
-An alternative we would like to try is having a stationary camp and rather explore the surroundings instead of camping on the way when trying to cover such lage distances.
+- Camping can be challenging for two people on motorcycles.
+An alternative approach we're interested in trying involves setting up a stationary camp and exploring the surroundings, rather than camping along the way when covering long distances.
 - 30 liters are enough to carry your personal belongings and tools.
 - A break of 1-2 days in the middle of the trip is necessary for rest.
+- The rack-less panniers take some time to figure out, but once you do, you almost forget they're on the bike.
+- What can go wrong, will go wrong.

 Up next is Cappadocia with a pillion!